rubanp/politics-primer/notes/main-script.md

 interchangeably with Nazism.

-Imperialism - The policy of extending a country's power beyond it's own border, which can be done through colonization, military force or creating debt.
+Imperialism - The policy of extending a country's power beyond it's own border, which can be done through colonization, using military force or creating debt

 Environmentalism - Focus on more policies being required to preserve, restore and improve the environment.